 Creating a cozy, welcoming reading nook for your kids is a great way to encourage reading for pleasure every day.
-Here are 3 must-haves for a great reading nook for kids of all ages plus reading nook ideas for boys & girls.
+Check out these must-have tips and kids reading nook ideas you’ll love.

 There’s nothing like curling up with a good book and being taken away to exotic far-off lands, other worlds and daring adventures.
 Reading helps children develop a better vocabulary, improve their knowledge and understanding of the world, and ultimately perform better in a school setting.
 Some studies have even shown that daily reading can be a better predictor of a child’s success in school than their economic background.